geomatrick/personal-website/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new).

+### Deployment Steps:

+1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)
+2. Go to [Vercel](https://vercel.com/new) and import your repository
+3. Vercel will automatically detect Next.js and configure the build settings
+4. Click "Deploy" and your site will be live in minutes!

+Vercel will automatically:
+- Build your Next.js application
+- Set up a production domain
+- Enable automatic deployments on push
+- Provide preview deployments for pull requests

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.